wp-plugins/postman-smtp/readme.txt

 1. For the *Application Type* use "Web application".
 The first URL (*Authorized Javascript origins*) will be the root address of your WordPress site.
 The second URL (*Authorized Redirect URIs*) will be the the redirect URI shown on *Postman's Settings page*.
 1. Choose *Create Client ID*.
 1. Now you can enter the Client ID and Client Secret shown into Postman's settings page.

+= How can I tell my email provider to revoke OAuth access to my outbox? = If you have a Google Account, from the [Google Developer's Console](https://console.developers.google.com/) use the Delete button under the Client ID.
+If you have a Microsoft Live account, from the [Microsoft account Developer Center](https://account.live.com/developers/applications/index), select the Application and choose Delete Application.

 == Installation ==